-When my grandparents came to the United States, they made the choice to de-ethnicized their last name.
-They went from being the Perivolaris family, coming from a small Greek island off the coast of Turkey, called Xios, to the “Perry family,” a more American, more anglicanized-sounding family pursuing a new life.
-This dream came with sacrifice, both mental and physical.
+When my family came to the United States, they made the choice to de-ethnicized their last name.
+They went from being the Perivolaris family, coming from a small Greek island off the coast of Turkey, called Xios, to the “Perry family,” a more American, more Anglicanized-sounding family pursuing a new life.
+This dream came with sacrifices which were both mental and physical.
 They were not free to be who they fully were or safe to honor where we came from.
 This story is one of many we are too familiar with.

 Victoria is a native New Yorker, born into a Greek and Italian family.
 Her writing draws from her nuanced cultural and familial experience and is rooted in magical realism.
 She studied Creative Writing and Psychology, graduating from New York University.
 Victoria’s storytelling and production illuminate the power of visceral emotion and mysticism for healing and alchemizing life’s heart breaks into art.
 As a survivor of gun violence, Victoria is an advocate for mental health and through her artistry, she is finding her voice.
 She wrote, directed and performed in the teaser for “10:04,” and is excited to begin filming later this fall.

 Amanda is a visual artist, writer and director based on the East Coast.
 Born in the Bronx to Afro-Cuban and Jamaican parents and raised in Westchester, Amanda credits her diverse upbringing for catalyzing her toward truth and social justice.
 Amanda writes and directs with undeniable wit, a love of human interaction, and a talent for character development, applying her academic background in sociology with a concentration in Africana studies.
 Amanda aims to alter the narrative and debunk stereotypes, for people of color, especially.
 She assisted in writing season one of independent series, Greek Honey, and single-handedly directed the pilot.